bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 * Monophonic

 The algorithm produces mono signal (one channel.)
-We manged to achieve stereo image by combining three mono wav sounds and panning them.
+We managed to achieve stereo image by combining three generations and panning them.
 Modification are needed to auto generate stereo, quadraphonic audio etc.

 * Monophony